apache/yunikorn-web/README.md

 ### Running tests

 All tests can be executed via `make test`.
 It will first build the project and then execute the unit tests followed by the end to end tests.
-If you want to run the unit tests separately, run `yarn test` to execute them via [Karma](https://karma-runner.github.io).
-If you want to run the unit tests with code coverage, run `yarn test:coverage`.
+If you want to run the unit tests separately, run `pnpm test` to execute them via [Karma](https://karma-runner.github.io).
+If you want to run the unit tests with code coverage, run `pnpm test:coverage`.

 ## Local development
 Beside the simple all in way to start the development server via make you can also start a development environment manually.

 The application depends on [json-server](https://www.npmjs.com/package/json-server) for data.
 Install json-server locally.
-Run `yarn start:srv` to start json-server for local development.
+Run `pnpm start:srv` to start json-server for local development.
-Run `yarn start` to start the angular development server and navigate to `http://localhost:4200/`.
+Run `pnpm start` to start the angular development server and navigate to `http://localhost:4200/`.

 After updating the context in the `json-db.json` or `json-route.json`, checking the json server is available  by running `make json-server`.